brokenalarms/hey-proton/README.md

   <img src="docs/adding%20contacts.gif" alt="adding contacts" width="300"/>
 </div>

-### Unwanted contacts

-This is a special optional contact group for mail that you don't want to block, but you don't want to see or have further labelled at all.
-Items will be archived and expire in 7 days.

 ## Contact group versus email alias classification

 I used to create emails like `company.category.subcategory@mydomain.com` for automatic label generation from the `category` and `subcategory`.
 While effective, it proved brittle: for instance, merging my `banking` and `investments` labels into a single `finance` label left my old `company.banking@mydomain.com` addresses no longer able to generate useful labels, requiring manual updates.